As we make our way through the picturesque English

 Afterwards you have a bit of time for some

 Retail Therapy at the Henge Shop.
-We then return to Salisbury.

-Depart to Avebury World
+Depart to nearby Avebury World

 Arrive Avebury.
 You have time for lunch on your own at the site's cafeteria.